interplaynetary/p2p-template/README.md

 - ∴ ↑False Recognition = ↓True Recognition
 - ∴ ↓Mutual-Recognition with Real Contributors
 - ∴ ↓Surplus-Roles from Real Contributors
+- ∴ ↓Real Relations with Real Contributors
-- ∴ ↓Access to Real Social-Material Coordination via Surplus-Roles from Real Contributors
+- ∴ ↓Access to Real Social-Material-Coordination
 - ∴ ↓Real Social-Material Basis for Self-Actualization

 ∴ social-material-truth is realized through Free Association because also:
 - ∴ ↑True Recognition = ↓False Recognition
 - ∴ ↑Mutual-Recognition with Real Contributors
 - ∴ ↑Surplus-Roles from Real Contributors
+- ∴ ↑Real Relations with Real Contributors
-- ∴ ↑Access to Real Social-Material Coordination via Surplus-Roles from Real Contributors
+- ∴ ↑Access to Real Social-Material Coordination
 - ∴ ↑Real Social-Material Basis for Self-Actualization

 *Note: True/False recognition is not binary, nor is it necessrily an expressed proposition.
 The question is what % of your recognition feels true/false to you?
 How true is this?
 To what degree?*